pantheon-systems/documentation/source/content/guides/wordpress-configurations/07-wordpress-solr.md

 ---
 title: WordPress Configurations Guide
-subtitle: Enabling Solr for WordPress
+subtitle: Enable Solr for WordPress
-description: Detailed information on using Apache Solr with WordPress.
+description: Learn how to use Apache Solr with WordPress.
 cms: "WordPress"
 categories: [integrate]
 tags: [solr, plugins]